-For the time being (2015) there are still two national currencies in Cuba:
+There are two currencies in Cuba:

-- The CUC: Official name Cuban Convertible Peso
+- The CUC: Official name: Cuban Convertible Peso

-1.00 CUC = $1.00 USD (fixed) and 1 CUC = 25 CUP
+1.00 CUC = $1.00 USD (fixed rate) and 1 CUC = 26.50 CUP

-TIPPING is made in CUC
+- TIPPING in hotels and resorts is made in CUC.

-Important to know: You can only get Cuban currencies (CUP or CUC) in Cuba.
+You can only get Cuban currencies (CUP or CUC) in Cuba.

 Warning!
 Sometimes when buying an item in CUC, the change may be given to you in CUP.
-This scam is not very common but it would still be wise to become familiar with the appearance of both currencies and to be vigilant.
+This scam is not very common but it would still be wise to become familiar with the appearance of both currencies and be vigilant.

-At first (1994 to early 2005), the CUC was pegged to the USD (1.00 CUC = 1.00 USD), then in April 2005 the exchange rate was changed to 1.00 CUC = 1.08 USD, and then in March 2011 the Central Bank of Cuba devaluated the CUC by 8% against all foreign currencies, so this measure now pegs again the CUC at 1 to 1 with the US Dollar.
+At first (1994 to early 2005), the CUC was pegged to the USD at 1:1.
+In April 2005, its value was increase to 1.08 USD, and then in March 2011 the Central Bank of Cuba devaluated the CUC by 8% against all foreign currencies, so this measure now pegs again the CUC at 1 to 1 with the US Dollar.